siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

    "password": "your-key"
    }

-Use a text editor to create the credentials file.
-Alternatively you can use :ref:`sc-configure` app to generate it from the command line.
+You can use a text editor to create the credentials file, or you can run :ref:`sc-configure` from the command line and follow the prompts.

 .. code-block:: console